mazetoken/mminer/README.md

 - Download and install [Nodejs 14.x LTS](https://nodejs.org/en/) with additional software

-_You should see that eg. visualstudio2017 build tools, python 3, chocolatey ... are being installed_
+_You should see that e.g. visualstudio2017 build tools, python 3, chocolatey ... is being installed_

 - Download and install [Git](https://gitforwindows.org/)